Vindair/CP317-W2018-G3/documents/Subby-Analysis.md

 Figure 5.1.
 Sequence Diagram for Task 1 and Task 2.

-A sequence diagram is provided for Task 1 and Task 2 for an admin to login to the management tool, and create a new user.
-This flow begins with an administrator required to login, however there is no need to logout after a task is completed.
+A sequence diagram is provided for Task 1 and Task 2 for an admin to log in to the management tool and create a new user.
+This flow begins with and administrator logging in.
+However, there is no need to logout after a task is completed.
 Thus, an administrator can freely execute multiple tasks in one session.

 ![SQUserTasks](https://i.imgur.com/STNS7Zt.png)